The mysterious matriarch of the bee colony, the queen bees, are both fascinating and elusive. Elusive to the untrained eye, at least.

 Or, she may also choose to go alone.
 When a virgin queen leaves alone, she must find a queenless colony to join.
 In most cases, the virgin queen is always welcomed at other queenless honey bee hives and becomes the new queen.

 With the organized caste system, the queen’s role in a honey bee colony is vital for everyone.
 Being the only female bee with developed ovaries, the queen is tasked to lay eggs.
 Laying eggs is necessary to populate and develop the colony with workers.

 Beekeepers collect a lot of honey when there are lots of working members in a hive.
 All thanks to these workers, honey production is to a max!
 They are the ones gathering the nectars and pollen to produce honey.

 As we all know by now, worker honey bees are vital for beekeepers and in the beekeeping industry.
 As the queens are the only ones laying eggs, every hive cannot do without one.

 Egg laying and producing more honey bees are essential in beekeeping.
-The fertilized eggs become workers and the unfertilized eggs become the drones.
+The fertilized eggs become workers, and the unfertilized eggs become the drones.
 Hence, it keeps the cycle of these species and keeps the beekeeping industry going.

-Queens also have a vital role in producing chemical scents in the hive that are believed to unite the members of the colony.
+Queens also has a vital role in producing chemical scents in the hive that are believed to unite the members of the colony.
 Queens and workers cannot survive without each other for so long.
 They are one family in a home.